rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 Credential Processes as defined in [RFC 2730](https://github.com/rust-lang/rfcs/pull/2730) are outside programs cargo can call on to change where and how secrets are stored.
 That RFC defines `special strings` which go in the `credential-process` field to describe what data the process needs from cargo.
 This RFC adds `{claims}`.
 If used Cargo will replace it with a JSON encoded set of key value pairs that should be in the generated token.
 Cargo will check that the output of such a process looks like a valid PASETO v3.public token that Cargo would have generated, and that the PASETO token includes all the claims Cargo provided.
 The credential process may add additional claims (e.g. 2fa, TOTP), as long as they are nested in `custom`.

+Some credential processes that might be useful for people to develop include:
+- The ability to store keys in operating systems specific secure enclaves.
+- the ability to use keys embedded in common hardware tokens.
+- The ability to read keys in formats used by other tools (GPG, SSH, PKCS#12, ect.)

 ## Note on stability

 This is just a reminder to check if there are newer RFCs that have had to deprecate, remove, or replace parts of this one.
 RFCs can always be adjusted by new RFCs.
 In general the Rust community takes backwards compatibility very seriously, so if an RFC says you can do something no future RFC is likely to say that you cannot do that thing.
 It has happened, RFCs have been amended or changed by subsequent RFCs.
 The content of this RFC is full of details with security implications.
 It is not unlikely that in the course of human events changes will need to be made to it.
 Hopefully, they can be made by loosening restrictions or supporting new formats.
 But, because security is involved the Rust community may be more likely to break backward compatibility than is our norm.